-He barked ferociously — even worse than at the start when I arrived.
-He flew at me, biting my clothes.
-He was in total panic.
+She barked ferociously — even worse than at the start when I arrived.
+The little dog flew at me, grabbing my clothes.
+She was in total panic.

-Standing still and using my original technique I eventually calmed him down again.
-All was well for a while until, still seated, I picked up my keys to see what he would do.
+Standing still and using my original technique, I eventually calmed her down again.
+All was well for a while until, still seated, I slowly picked up my keys to see what she would do.
 That was enough.
-He went frantic once more.
+She went frantic once more.

-Many years ago I inherited an old Labrador from an old lady.
-We bought her house when she went into a home and her dog remained.
-He was welcoming to everyone who came to the house, but I used to say that he would rather kill someone than let them leave.
+(Many years ago I inherited an old Labrador when we had bought a house from an elderly lady who went into a home.
+Her dog stayed.
+I used to say that Angus would rather kill someone than let them leave).

-So, all in all, just by reducing the barking alone the lady will cut down a lot of Paddy’s stress.
-The visitor situation and being aggressive when people leave needs to be managed completely differently.
+So, all in all, just by reducing the barking alone the lady will cut down a lot of Polly’s stress.

-Last, but not least, Paddy needs more exercise and freedom to be a terrier – away from the confines of a small bungalow.
-When he goes out it is with a short, tight lead attached by his collar along the roads.
-He will feel a lot better when the lady gets a harness and a long training line and takes him somewhere more open.
-He will have thirty or more feet of freedom to sniff and to explore.
-This way the lady can feel secure that he won’t escape and she now has some strategies for when people or other dogs appear.
+She will feel a lot better when the lady gets her a comfortable harness and a long training line and takes her somewhere more open.
+She will have thirty or more feet of freedom to sniff and to explore.
+This way she won’t escape whilst having some enrichment in her life.